Prim–Read theory: Nike-X

 At the suggestion of ARPA, the Army responded by redesigning the system as Nike-X. Nike-X used a short-range but extremely high-speed interceptor known as Sprint that was optimized for interceptions under 60 km and combined that with an extremely high-speed radar and computer system.
 The plan was to wait until the warhead cleared any blackout and the decoys were slowing, allowing the radar to pick out the warhead and attack it with the Sprint.
 The entire engagement would last only a few seconds.

 The Army produced a study that considered a real deployment scenario and then estimated the number of lives it would save.
 They started by assuming that the Soviets would want to launch two warheads at every target, to ensure at least one would go off.
 In order to confuse the defense, they would add nine credible decoys to each ICBM.
 This would present each base with 20 radar targets in total.
-For the same redundancy reasons, they would launch two Sprint missiles at each one, so a total of 40 Sprints would be needed to protect every target.
+For the same redundancy reasons, the Army would launch two Sprint missiles at each target, so a total of 40 Sprints would be needed to protect every target.
 Given the relative costs of the Sprint and an ICBM, the Army demonstrated that the Sprint system would save a considerable number of civilian lives for less than the cost of an ICBM.